Relationships That Survive Cheating Have These 4 Small Things In Common, Says Psychology

 Such strong reactivity must be contained by both parties to ensure a healthy dialogue.
 It is much too vulnerable an interaction and would be quickly polarizing for anyone outside of the relationship to witness.

-4. The willingness of the betrayer to be completely transparent
+4. There is a willingness of the cheating partner to be completely transparent

 That means no secret passwords for emails or computers and no secret meetings or letters.
 Nothing can ever be deleted.
 Otherwise, the injured partner cannot learn to trust again.